 Chakli recipe or chakralu recipe

-- ¼ cup besan / chickpea flour / kadalai maavu
+- ¼ cup besan or gram flour or kadalai maavu

-- ¼ cup fried gram / roasted gram powder (can replace with besan, refer notes)
+- ¼ cup fried gram powder or roasted gram powder (can replace with besan, refer notes)

 - Salt as needed